 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue means more jobs and greater exposure.
-A sole trader gardener turning over $80K will pay less than a landscaping company doing $1M+.
+Turnover is a core rating factor.
+Higher revenue means more jobs and broader exposure.
+A sole trader gardener earning $80K will pay materially less than a landscaping firm turning over $1M or more.

 👷